raphalguul/AutoDub/README.md

 ### Step 3:
 - Review the SRT output
-- Preview is locked by default to avoid conflicts with the changes made in Step 2, but the user can unlock it to make manual edits
+- Preview is locked by default to avoid conflicts with the changes made in Step 2, but the user can unlock it to make manual edits (this is where you can correct any mistakes in the transcription)

 ### Save:
 - Check that the output directory at the bottom is the desired one (or change it)